AIOU All Set To Establish Regional Office In Afghanistan - UrduPoint

 To a question about skill education, the VC said that it was basic mandate of the varsity since its establishment to provide skill-based education to the people.
 The university devised special courses in computer, tractor repairing, poultry, farming to provide technical training to the people.

-He said even the university arranged courses in tailoring and embroidery for girls in Gitgat Baltistan with private partnership.
+He said even the university arranged courses in tailoring and embroidery for girls in Gilgit Baltistan with private partnership.

-Zia Ul Qayyam said the university has planned to start a project in collaboration with Japan International Cooperation Agency (JICA) to provide skilled training required in Industrial Zones along route of China Pakistan Economic Corridor (CPEC) to the people of the areas.
+Zia Ul Qayyam said the university has planned to start a project in collaboration with Japan International Cooperation Agency (JICA) to provide skilled training required in Industrial Zones along route of China Pakistan Economic Corridor (CPEC) to the area people.
 Initially such set up was being arranged in Rashakai and GB industrial zones, he added.

 He said it would be a sustainable model for the local people, adding, the university was already in process of designing a course in this regard.